nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 No DNS propagation delays |
 Reduce DNS Posioning |
 Immediate Change Effect |
-Controlled by Nginx / DevOps team |
+Controlled by NGINX / DevOps team |
 Traffic Control moved to HTTP |
 Reduce the cost of GSLB systems |

 <br/>

 But this Solution does eliminate or minimize many of the current challenges that exist with GSLB/DNS systems.
-The two most common Nginx-DevOps headaches are:
+The two most common NGINX-DevOps headaches are:

 - Lack of DNS Admin access/control
 - *DNS caching of A records at multple points in the DNS system that you can't see or control, such as*: